CreepaTate/SMG4-Chroma-Savestates/README.md

 This is a pack of chroma key savestates for SMG4's Mario recolors.
-If you were looking for savestates of Mario and Luigi themselves, see [this page.](https://weegeepie.neocities.org/savestates/) yes, I know these savestates were made by a bad person, but they're the only good ones out there.
+If you were looking for savestates of Mario and Luigi themselves, see [this page.](https://weegeepie.neocities.org/savestates/) yes, I know those savestates were made by a bad person, but they're the only good ones out there.
 This pack will continue to be updated.
 The current characters included are:
 - SMG4